mattermost/mattermost-load-test-ng/docs/developing.md

 ## Developer's workflow
 ### Notes
-The load-test tool does not support Windows
+The load-test tool does not support Windows.

 ### Code checking